 How to Clean Silver the Right Way

 • Skin can also cause blackening depending on the acidity of it

-Many things that can tarnish your silver because many products have acid and sulfur in it.
-Being mindful of where you put your silver is the best way to preserve it.
+Many things can tarnish your silver because many products have acid and sulfur in them.
+Being mindful of where you store your silver is the best way to preserve it.

+How to Clean Silver the Right Way